alphagov/forms/decision-record/DR002-no-charges-for-lower-volume-services.md

 ## Decision

-We will not charge users for using our platform.
+We will not charge government services with fewer than 10,000 form transactions per year to use our platform.
+If higher volume services choose to use our platform once we open in public beta, or if a form's transactions are higher than first forecast, we could decide to charge for forms with 10,000 transactions and above.

 ## Consequences

-Positive - our users will be able to use the GOV.UK Form building platform at no cost.
+Positive - most form creators will be able to use GOV.UK Forms at no cost.

 This decision relates to [Plan form production](https://app.mural.co/t/gaap0347/m/gaap0347/1640103843400/cce4d74dc3ea2dd8916b8921a435b115a1c9e488?sender=u95c067cf6f303eaa90553018) part of our service.